Jeanne Villepreux-Power: Commemoration

 It was not until much later, in 1997, that Jeanne Villepreux-Power's work was rediscovered after she had been forgotten for more than a century.
 In 1997 her name, "Villepreux-Power," was given to a crater on Venus discovered by the Magellan probe.

+In 2026, Villepreux was announced as one of 72 historical women in STEM whose names have been proposed to be added to the 72 men already celebrated on the Eiffel Tower.
+The plan was announced by the Mayor of Paris, Anne Hidalgo following the recommendations of a committee led by Isabelle Vauglin of Femmes et Sciences and Jean-François Martins, representing the operating company which runs the Eiffel Tower.

 Popular culture

-A biographical song about Jeanne Villepreux is featured on 26 Scientists Volume Two: Newton to Zeno, a 2008 album by the California band Artichoke.
+A biographical song about Villepreux is featured on 26 Scientists Volume Two: Newton to Zeno, a 2008 album by the California band Artichoke.

 Secrets of the Sea: The Story of Jeanne Power, Revolutionary Marine Scientist, a 2021 biographical picture book by Evan Griffith and illustrated by Joanie Stone, adapts the story of Villepreux-Power's discoveries and legacy into an educational children's book.